 This is the state Department of Human Services.
 You can also call your county Department of Social Services.
-You may find a list of contact information for these offices in Section 5-6, "Resources," or at www.colorado.gov/cdhs (click on "My County" for a list of offices).
+You may find a list of contact information for these offices in Section 5-6, "Resources," or at https://cdhs.colorado.gov/ (click on the clickable map under "Find my county" for a list of offices).
+(303) 866-2800